Local Soil Reconstruction & Subsurface Intelligence

 From morie_site

-- Lease boundary context
+- Lease boundary definitions

 From morie_layout